WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 1530 | Afternoon
 Started JQ lesson.
 Also completed the JS quiz.
 Started a LI Learning course to help retain lessons in class.
 Completed the JQ intro Ex.

+### 1630 | 2nd JQ Ex
+Completed second JQ Ex.
+Topic was on JQ Event handlers (Call Back Functions).
+We will discuss this before leaving for the day.
+Started the Konami Code Ex.
+Still working...

 ---